stoikerty/dev-toolkit/documentation (wip)/templates.md

 ---

 ## Shared Structure between most templates
 There are a number of things that will be common amongst most templates.
-This base boilerplate represents a starting point for your app and although it's suggested that you stick with that structure, you're not restricted to do so if you decide to use the `dev-toolkit` programmatic interface.
+This base boilerplate represents a starting point for your app and although it's suggested that you stick with that structure, you're not restricted to do so.
+You also have the ability to completely forego the structure if you make use of the `dev-toolkit` programmatic interface.

 ### `build/`
 ```bash
 # The directory is generated when the `build` command is run
 dev-toolkit build
 ```
 The `build/` directory will contain the static files that are generated with webpack such as your assets and the manifest file.
 If you make use of the pre-render functionality of `dev-toolkit` you might also have one or more `index.html`-files.

-If you have extended webpack, it's likely you'll also have other assets in here.
+If you have extended webpack, it's likely you'll have other assets in here as well.
+The `manifest.json`-file will contain references to all assets which are processed by webpack.

 ### `src/`
 This folder contains your application source code and is split into 2 parts, a **`client/`** directory and a **`server/`** directory.
 Each directory has an `index.js` entry point which dev-toolkit expects.
-The `views/` directories, the use of the templating engine `handlebars` and other dependencies that are pre-defined are not mandatory, the only package-dependency `dev-toolkit` needs to know about is `express`.
+The `views/`-directories, the use of the templating engine `handlebars` and other dependencies that are pre-defined are not mandatory, the only package-dependency `dev-toolkit` needs to know about is `express`.

-When run using the command-line interface, `dev-toolkit` expects the following 2 files to exist:
+When run using the command-line interface, `dev-toolkit` expects 2 `index.js`-files to exist.
+The `RootComponent.js` file is not necessary for `dev-toolkit` to work but it is useful for getting server-rendering working properly.

 #### • `src/client/index.js` - client entry point
 *This file is only run on the client.* Webpack uses the file as the entry point to generate a client-bundle.
 Although this file could technically only contain a single `console.log` and work just fine, it is recommended to use the following structure to benefit from webpack's hot-reloading feature:

 ```js
 const hotReRender = () => {
   // Dynamically require module inline for hot-reloading